siddikgitt/toggl/README.md

 2. Sunil Ingole.
 3. Prashant Kumar.
 4. Rohit Yadav.

 We had a week to build the project.

 We use HTML, CSS , React-JS, Redux, Express, MongoDB, Chakra-ui and some bit of Bootstrap to build the project.

+Website is not responsive because of time constraint.
+Soon we'll make this project responsive.

 ## Landing Page.